-In total 5120m2 of Triton Platon P8 Membrane was fitted to basement level walls and floors in order to protect the accommodation against any ground water ingress that may penetrate the structure.
+In total 5120m2 of Triton Platon P8 Membrane was fitted to basement level walls and floors in order to protect the accommodation against any ground water ingress.

 10 sump and pump chambers were installed at strategic locations each housing 2 Triton Aquapump Pro XL pumps and a battery backup to aid in the event of a temporary power interruption.

-Over 500 metres of Aqua channel perimeter drainage channel was installed around the wall/floor junction to redirect free water from behind the membranes to one of the 10 sump chambers.
+Over 500 metres of Aqua channel perimeter drainage channels were installed around the wall/floor junction to redirect free water from behind the membranes to one of the 10 sump chambers.